“My neighbor is harassing me. How do you deal with harassing neighbors?”

 Mark Lauderdale MD FRCPC

-ABOUT THE AUTHOR: Dr Lauderdale is a psychiatrist and personal effectiveness coach in private practice who has a special interest in helping people deal with stressful life situations and difficult people powerfully and effectively.
+ABOUT THE AUTHOR: Dr Lauderdale is a psychiatrist in private practice who has a special interest in helping people deal with stressful life situations and difficult people powerfully and effectively.